ayushkumar121/hedit/README.md

 # hEdit : Hardware accelerated code editor

+## Goals

+The main goal of this project is to create a minimalist editor similar to vim or emacs using hardware accelerated so that your CPU is free for other things aka compilers

 ## Libaries

 - **GLFW** - for creating and managing windows and handling input